Friends, I am really excited to bring you this coconut custard pie recipe. It’s about as old-school as old-school pie recipes get.

 Can I Really Make This Pie Based on the Directions in The Photos?

-You will probably want to read them few a couple of times.
+You will probably want to read the rules through a couple of times.
 And note that everything is expressed in weights, so you will need an accurate kitchen scale (which you totally should already own).
 You will also have to trust the “feel,” especially of the dough.

 But, if you are not really familiar with making pie crust, you may be better off using a recipe that is written out conventionally and has been exhaustively tested, just to make sure you are successful.

-How Long Will It Take to Make a Traditional Coconut Custard Pie?
+How Long Does It Take to Make?

 Once it rested, you roll it out (it is super easy to roll–I really loved this dough!), line the pie pan and make some sort of decorative edge.